 Recently, I wondered how Alex would treat the eggplants if they were cut into small pieces and included in one of her favorite comfort foods — fried rice.
 I cooked fried rice with small pieces of eggplants and she ate the eggplant bits.

 If there’s a lesson in there somewhere, it’s this: If you’re encouraging your children to eat a particular vegetable, hiding the vegetable isn’t the only trick in the world.
 Sometimes, cutting the vegetable into small pieces and making it a part of a beloved dish works well too.

 The “cold” cooked rice in the ingredients list means that the rice was cooked several hours earlier and has allowed to dry out a bit.
 Newly-cooked rice is too wet for cooking fried rice.

-- 4 to 5 c. of cold cooked rice, stirred to separate the grains
+- 4 to 5 cups cold cooked rice stirred to separate the grains

 - 4 to 5 chicken thigh fillets cut into thin strips and seasoned with 2 tbsps. of oyster sauce, 2 tbsps. of light soy sauce and 2 tbsps. of hoisin sauce

 - 1 large large eggplant cut into 1/4-inch cubes

 - 1 carrot peeled and cut into 1/4-inch cubes

 - 1 red onion or 2 shallots, peeled and thinly sliced

 - 2 eggs beaten